INNVTV/Bitcoin-Contracts/README.md

 ﻿# Bitcoin Contracts

-A console based toolkit for developing smart contracts on the Bitcoin and Litecoin platforms.
+A console based toolkit for developing smart contracts on the Bitcoin and Litecoin networks in .NET using the NBitcoin libraries.

 Note: Code is for Bitcoin, can be converted to Litecoin by swapping out NBitcoin for NBitcoin.Litecoin.